swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         where S.Element == Element
 }

-extension BidirectionalCollection where SubSequence == Substring {
+extension Collection where SubSequence == Substring {
     /// Returns a Boolean value indicating whether the collection contains the
     /// given regex.
     /// - Parameter regex: A regex to search for within this collection.